afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/index.md

-In this shared task, we have covered 13 African languages, 4 languages from Nigeria ([Hausa](https://en.wikipedia.org/wiki/Hausa_language), [Yoruba](https://en.wikipedia.org/wiki/Yoruba_language), [Igbo](https://en.wikipedia.org/wiki/Igbo_language), [Nigerian Pigdin](https://en.wikipedia.org/wiki/Nigerian_Pidgin)), 3 from Ethiopia ([Amharic](https://en.wikipedia.org/wiki/Amharic, and Oromo) and [Tigrinya](https://en.wikipedia.org/wiki/Tigrinya_language)), [Swahili](https://en.wikipedia.org/wiki/Swahili_language) from Kenya and Tanzania,  [Algerian Arabic](https://en.wikipedia.org/wiki/Algerian_Arabic) dialect from Algeria, [Kinyarwanda](https://en.wikipedia.org/wiki/Kinyarwanda) from Ruwanda, [Twi](https://en.wikipedia.org/wiki/Twi) from Ghana, Mozambican Portuguese from [Mozambique](https://www.google.com/search?client=safari&rls=en&q=Mozabique+portuguess&ie=UTF-8&oe=UTF-8) and 3 languages from South Africa ([isiZulu](https://en.wikipedia.org/wiki/Zulu_language), [Setswana](https://en.wikipedia.org/wiki/Tswana_language), Tsonga(https://en.wikipedia.org/wiki/Tsonga_language) and Moroccan Arabic/Darija (https://en.wikipedia.org/wiki/Moroccan_Arabic)
+In this shared task, we have covered 16 African languages, 4 languages from Nigeria ([Hausa](https://en.wikipedia.org/wiki/Hausa_language), [Yoruba](https://en.wikipedia.org/wiki/Yoruba_language), [Igbo](https://en.wikipedia.org/wiki/Igbo_language), [Nigerian Pigdin](https://en.wikipedia.org/wiki/Nigerian_Pidgin)), 3 from Ethiopia ([Amharic](https://en.wikipedia.org/wiki/Amharic, and Oromo) and [Tigrinya](https://en.wikipedia.org/wiki/Tigrinya_language)), [Swahili](https://en.wikipedia.org/wiki/Swahili_language) from Kenya and Tanzania,  [Algerian Arabic](https://en.wikipedia.org/wiki/Algerian_Arabic) dialect from Algeria, [Kinyarwanda](https://en.wikipedia.org/wiki/Kinyarwanda) from Ruwanda, [Twi](https://en.wikipedia.org/wiki/Twi) from Ghana, Mozambican Portuguese from [Mozambique](https://www.google.com/search?client=safari&rls=en&q=Mozabique+portuguess&ie=UTF-8&oe=UTF-8) and 3 languages from South Africa ([isiZulu](https://en.wikipedia.org/wiki/Zulu_language), [Setswana](https://en.wikipedia.org/wiki/Tswana_language), Tsonga(https://en.wikipedia.org/wiki/Tsonga_language) and Moroccan Arabic/Darija (https://en.wikipedia.org/wiki/Moroccan_Arabic)

 ## **Task Overview**

 The **AfriSenti-SemEval Shared Task 12** is based on a collection of Twitter datasets in 14 African languages for sentiment classification.
 It consists of three sub-tasks.
 Participants can select one or more tasks depending on their preference.

 > **Task A: Monolingual Sentiment Classification**

-> Given training data in a target language, determine the polarity of a tweet in the target language (positive, negative, or neutral).
+Given training data in a target language, determine the polarity of a tweet in the target language (positive, negative, or neutral).
 If a tweet
 For messages conveying both a positive and negative sentiment, whichever is the stronger sentiment should be chosen.
 This sub-task has 12 tracks:

+Note: You are free to select one or more tracks in this sub-task.

 - Track 1: Hausa
 - Track 2: Yoruba
 - Track 3: Igbo
 - Track 4: Nigerian_Pidgin
 - Track 5: Amharic
 - Track 6: Algerian Arabic
-  - Track 7: Kinyarwanda
+- Track 7: Moroccan Arabic/Darija,
-  - Track 8: Twi
+- Track 8: Swahili
-  - Track 9: Mozambican Portuguese
+- Track 9: Kinyarwanda
-  - Track 10: Swahili
+- Track 10: Twi
-  - Track 11: Setswana
+- Track 11: Mozambican Portuguese
-  - Track 12: isiZulu
+- Track 12: Xitsonga (Mozambique Dialect)
-  - Track 13: Moroccan Arabic/Darija,
+- Track 13: Setswana (data to be released soon)
+- Track 14: isiZulu (data to be released soon)
+- Track 15: Xitsonga (South-African Dialect, to be released soon)

 Note: Tweets in each language are code-mix.
 Read our [NaijaSenti](https://arxiv.org/pdf/2201.08277.pdf) paper for more information.

 > **Task B: Multilingual Sentiment Classification**

+Given combined training data from Task-A (Track 1 to 12), determine the polarity of a tweet in the target language (positive, negative, or neutral).
+This sub-task has only one track with 12 languages (Hausa, Yoruba, Igbo, Nigerian_Pidgin, Amharic, Algerian Arabic, Moroccan Arabic/Darija, Swahili, Kinyarwanda, Twi, Mozambican Portuguese, and Xitsonga(Mozambique Dialect)):

+Track 15: 12 languages in Task A

 Given a combined training data from 10 African languages, determine the polarity of a tweet in the target language (positive, negative, or neutral).
 This sub-task has only one track:

- - Track 13 : All languages in Task A

 > **Task C: Zero-Shot Sentiment Classification**

-Given unlabeled tweets in two African languages (Tigrinya and Xithonga), leverage any or all of the available training datasets in Subtasks 1 and 2 to determine the sentiment of a tweet in the two target languages is positive, negative, or neutral.
-This task has two tracks
+Given unlabelled tweets in two African languages (Tigrinya and Oromo), leverage any or all of the available training datasets (in Task:A ) to determine the sentiment of a tweet in the two target languages.
+This task has three (2) tracks.

+Note: You are free to select one or more tracks in this sub-task.

- - Track 14 : Zero-Shot on Tigrinya
+- Track 16: Zero-Shot on Tigrinya
- - Track 15 : Zero-Shot on Tsonga
- - Track 16 : Zero-Shot on Oromo
+- Track 17: Zero-Shot on Oromo

 ## **Dataset Examples**